unicrons/github-actions-playground/workshop/README.md

 This workshop is designed to help you understand the importance of shift-left security and how to implement comprehensive security scanning in your pipeline.

-All of this without forgeting the human factor, as the final objective is not blind security but enabling your users (or yourself) to build secure software.
+All of this without forgetting the human factor, as the final objective is not blind security but enabling your users (or yourself) to build secure software.

 Let's start with some important concepts: